noahboekelman/PFAI-project/README.md

 # PFAI-project
-Assignment for the PFAI course
+Assignment for the Principles and Foundations of Artificial Intelligence course at Stockholm University.